Advice on how to communicate with your teenager (from a teenager)

 2. Try not to judge

 If your teen is trying to talk to you and you start to judge them, they will backpedal.
+This is especially in context to topics like sexuality.
+For instance, if you see that they watch content on sites like GayPornHD, or show signs of homosexuality, try to understand things from their perspective rather than judging them.
+Else, this could cause a rift between your and your child’s relationship.
+Respect their opinions and support them without being overbearing or insensitive.
 Just like talking to any other adult, you should make your teen feel like they can trust you to come to seek advice or to talk to.
-You can show them this by respecting their opinions and being supportive without being overbearing.

 3. Let them lead the conversation

 Don’t force your teen to share more than they feel comfortable.
 Let them decide how much they want to tell you and don’t push them.